Science Pathways Scholars Program (SP)² and E(SP)²

 Personal match with a faculty mentor in the sciences.
 Mentors will help Scholars transition through the introductory science classes to the selection of a major.
 Scholars will work closely with their mentors, who will serve as their initial academic advisors and help Scholars match to research experiences.

 A week-long, all-expenses-paid trip to Barnard for entering Scholars.
-Activities will include introductions to Barnard’s science faculty, science departments, and research facilities, plus activities with fellow (SP)2 and E(SP)2 incoming First-Years and current Scholars involved in Barnard’s Summer Research Institute.
+Activities include introductions to Barnard’s science faculty, science departments, and research facilities, plus activities with fellow (SP)2 and E(SP)2 incoming First-Years and current Scholars involved in Barnard’s Summer Research Institute.

-A regular series of seminars, discussion sessions, and social events with other (SP)2 and E(SP)2 participants and faculty leaders, beginning with a one-credit science journal course in the first year.
-Other events scheduled throughout all four undergraduate years at Barnard, these events will help build a collaborative and engaging environment and a network of mutual support among peers and near peers.
+A series of seminars, discussion sessions, and social events with other (SP)2 and E(SP)2 participants and faculty leaders, beginning with a one-credit science journal course in the first year.
+Other events scheduled throughout all four undergraduate years at Barnard help build a collaborative and engaging environment and a network of mutual support among peers and near peers.